 Along with his many dance credits, Mr. Canfield has also played a lead role in establishing OBT as a major arts institution in Portland through artistic programming, education and outreach, sound financial footing, community visibility, and national recognition.
 In early 2000, along with HOLST Architects, Mr. Canfield and OBT secured funds and designed a city block and remodeled a former Wells Fargo Bank on the city’s inner eastside.
 Completed in September 2000, this $3.5 million acquisition of this 21,000 square foot building became the permanent home of OBT’s dance studios, school and offices.

-In 2008, Mr. Canfield was asked to step in as NBT’s Interim Artistic Director and in 2009, following an international search, he was appointed the company’s third Artistic Director.
+In 2008, Mr. Canfield was asked to step in as Nevada Ballet Theatre’s (NBT) Interim Artistic Director and in 2009, following an international search, he was appointed the company’s third Artistic Director.

 On May 5, 2012, in celebration of the company’s 40th anniversary and debut at The Smith Center for the Performing Arts, NBT collaborated with singer songwriter Matt Goss on a special performance featuring original choreography by Canfield, set to the music of Goss.
 In December 2012, Mr. Canfield choreographed and premiered an all-new production of The Nutcracker, complete with new sets, costumes and full orchestra.
 This highly-anticipated production was his first full-length ballet for the company as well as for Las Vegas audiences.

-Mr. Canfield remains active with the Northwest Dance Project in Portland, Oregon where he choreographs and instructs dancers from around the country along with some of the dance world’s most recognized directors and choreographers.
-He also serves on the Board of Directors of the Gerald Arpino and Robert Joffrey Foundation.
+Mr. Canfield remains active with the NW Dance Project in Portland, Oregon where he choreographs and instructs dancers from around the country along with some of the dance world’s most recognized directors and choreographers.